-Under both project alternatives, the existing Millbrae Station would be expanded to the west to include a new 800-foot-long center HSR platform between the existing Caltrain tracks, an expanded station concourse, and a new HSR station facility.
-The existing northbound Caltrain track and shared BART platform would remain while the existing southbound Caltrain track would be demolished.
+Under both project alternatives and with either design for the Millbrae Station, the existing Millbrae Station would be expanded to the west to include a new 800-foot-long center HSR platform between the existing Caltrain tracks, an expanded station concourse, and a new HSR station facility.
+The existing northbound Caltrain track and shared BART platform would remain, while the existing southbound Caltrain track would be demolished.
 Two new station tracks would serve a new HSR center platform.
 The southbound Caltrain track and platform would be reconstructed west of the new station tracks serving the HSR platform.
-The Authority would replace displaced parking and add 37 new spaces.
+The Authority would add 37 new parking spaces for HSR passengers.
+With the Millbrae Station Design, the Authority would replace 288 displaced Caltrain and BART parking spaces in four surface parking lots west of the station; this replacement parking would not be built under the RSP Design Variant.
+Construction would occur over a 2-year period and would require building demolition, grading, construction above existing passenger facilities, and railway facility expansion.
+Construction activities would be completed while the existing station remains operational, with Caltrain accessing platforms on either side of the work zone.